SamHSoftware/Music-Practice-Log/README.md

 You may notice that the graph is lacking a title, and might seem like it's been cropped.
 If this is the case, click on the 'Configure subplots' button, then select 'Tight layout'.

+## How to automatically assess your progress with time.

+(1) ??? auto run the bat file.

+(2) When run, the ```RUNME_to_assess_progress``` file will check to see if you have logged any practice time in the last 2 days.
+If you haven't, then the aforementioned e-mail will be sent to you.
+It's as simple as that!